viam-soleng/viam-modbus/README.md

 ## Modbus Sensor Configuration

-The modbus sensor component allows you to read and reord modbus register values.
+The modbus sensor component allows you to read and record modbus register values.

 ### Sensor Component Configuration Example